Ireland

 Students on this program have the option to participate in a credit-bearing internship experience.
 An internship abroad is a great way to not only gain professional experience, but to experience workplace culture from an international perspective.
 It’s also a great opportunity to meet locals!

 Internship placements are available in a variety of fields.
-Rather than applying for particular internship openings abroad, students on this program submit additional internship application materials to our partner, CAPA.
-CAPA then works with local organizations and companies to find a suitable placement.
+Rather than applying for particular internship openings abroad, students on this program submit additional internship application materials to our partner, CEA CAPA Education Abroad.
+CEA CAPA then works with local organizations and companies to find a suitable placement.
 Students are notified of their internship placements prior to departure.

 Applying for an Internship

-Within the CAPA application, students will indicate that they would like to participate in an internship.
-Students will provide CAPA with the required application materials and give them their top three areas of interest for potential placements.
-Students are encouraged to speak to CAPA directly or work with their academic advisers to determine their three choices.
-CAPA uses this information to find a placement.
+Within the CEA CAPA application, students will indicate that they would like to participate in an internship.
+Students will provide CEA CAPA with the required application materials and give them their top three areas of interest for potential placements.
+Students are encouraged to speak to CEA CAPA directly or work with their academic advisers to determine their three choices.
+CEA CAPA uses this information to find a placement.
 Students are informed of their placement two weeks prior to departure.
-Utilize CAPA’s internship application guide.
+Utilize CEA CAPA’s internship application guide.

 Internship Eligibility Requirements